 In response to the global shipping crisis in 1997, a result of the financial crisis in Asia, ZIM launched a new effort to optimize the company’s operations through increased efficiency and focused expansion.
 The company added 13 new 5,000 TEU container ships to its fleet, increasing ZIM’s cargo capacity by a remarkable 50% within two years.

-In 1999, the Ofer Brothers Group became the controlling shareholder of the Israel Corporation.
-In 2004, the Israel Corporation acquired the remaining ZIM shares held by the government, completing ZIM's privatization process.
-The current ownership structure was established following a large-scale financial restructuring in 2014.
+In 2004, the Israel Corporation acquired ZIM shares held by the government, completing ZIM's privatization process.
+A new ownership structure was established following a large-scale financial restructuring in 2014.